US marks highest number of deaths in a day after several days of a downward trend

 What will be key to preventing another deadly wave in the country are the tools to track and monitor new cases.

-"You want your resources to be able to very efficiently in real-time identify, isolate, and contact trace," Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said.
+'You want your resources to be able to very efficiently in real-time identify, isolate, and contact trace,' Fauci said.

 In the meantime, finding the right time to reopen the country is still a work in progress.

-Meanwhile, governors across the country have also begun diving into discussions about the first steps toward reopening their economies, with many of the nation's stay-at-home orders, as well as the federal government's social distancing guidelines, set to expire at the end of the month.
+Meanwhile, governors have begun diving into discussions about the first steps toward reopening their economies, with many of the nation's stay-at-home orders, as well as the federal government's social distancing guidelines, set to expire at the end of the month.

 How will states know when to reopen?